davepgreene/contracts-es6/README.md

 [Java][], [C#][], or other statically typed languages?

 ES6 Contracts provides instantiation-time interface validation for ES6 classes.
-This project was developed with an eye for [Node.js][] v6.8.1 or higher but should work in any environment.
+This project was developed against [Node.js][] v7 but is tested against Node.js >= 4.
+It should run just fine in the browser as well.

 ## Usage
 ```javascript